 Kyle Trojahn Headshot

-Welcome!
-I am a recent M.A. in Government (Political Science) graduate from the Department of Government at The University of Texas at Austin.
-With subfields in American Politics & Methodology, I have experience studying infrastructure policy, climate policy, education policy, displacement, urban economic development, and gentrification.
+I'm proud to be a first-generation college student and product of public education at the K-12, undergraduate, and graduate level.
+I attained my M.A. in Government (Political Science) from the Department of Government at The University of Texas at Austin.
+With subfields in American Politics & Methodology, I have experience conducting applied policy research in a variety of areas including education, infrastructure, environment, urban economic development, and demographic change.
 Further, I am a 2024 National Science Foundation Graduate Research Fellowship (NSF GRFP) recipient.

 You can reach me at [email protected], resume here.